absolute-ctrl/absolute-ctrl/README.md

 # Hey, I'm Eduardo.

 CS student.
 Systems programmer.
-I like understanding how things actually work -- not how someone else's abstraction tells me they work.
+I like understanding how things actually work, not how abstraction tells me they work.

-Most of what I write runs close to the hardware.
+I prefer writing close to the hardware.
 I think in memory layouts and data pipelines, not frameworks.
 If I can't explain what's happening underneath, I don't consider it understood.

 ---